ReallyNewb/retrostudio-docs/code-blocks/actions/players/get-name-from-userid.md

 ---
-description: Gets a username and outputs a user ID.
+description: Gets a Roblox username from a Roblox User ID.
 layout:
   title:
     visible: true